serenity-dojo/fruit-shop-challenge/readme.md

-## Fruit Shop Cart Calulatior Challenge
+## Fruit Shop Cart Calculator Challenge

 In this exercise, your challenge is to write a Fruit Shop Cart Calculator.
 Write tests code to illustrate the following requirements, and write the additional application code you need to make them work: